intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 	platform_set_drvdata(), but left the variable "dev" unused, delete it.

-You should also be sure to use at least the first twelve characters of the SHA-1 ID.
+You should also be sure to use at least the first sixteen characters of the SHA-1 ID.
 The kernel repository holds a *lot* of objects, making collisions with shorter IDs a real possibility.
 Bear in mind that, even if there is no collision with your six-character ID now, that condition may